Julie St. Claire: Later work

 After Santa Barbara and along with many more film and television roles, St. Claire went on to star as Maria in UPN's A.J.'s Time Travelers and portrayed Marla Antoni on Lincoln Heights.

 Personal details

-St. Claire lives in California with her husband and their son.
+St. Claire lives in California with her husband, actor Patrick R. Smith, and their son.
 She is a member of the Hollywood Knights celebrity basketball team hall of fame and has been credited as "Julie Capone".
-She attended AADA West in Pasadena, California.